 Instructions

-5. Shape the Croquettes: Wash your hands and rub them with a thin film of oil.
-Divide the mixture into 14 even pieces.
-Roll, press, and mold them into smooth logs about 2 inches (5 cm) long, or into doughnut shapes 2 inches (5 cm) in diameter.
-Set them aside on waxed paper.
+4. Shape the Croquettes: Lightly oil your hands.
+Divide the mixture into 14 even portions.
+Roll and press each portion into a smooth log about 2 inches / 5 cm long, or into a doughnut shape about 2 inches / 5 cm in diameter.
+Place them on a sheet of waxed paper.

 • Calories: 315 kcal